Online Master of Science in Data Science - Computational Biology and Bioinformatics Courses

 This is a continuation of BIOL-50900.
 Students will examine how bioinformatics, statistics and computation are being used to support the discovery of new biomedical knowledge and learn the basics of computational methods used to analyze molecular sequences and structures.

 Methods and sources for conducting research in biotechnology.
 A series of guest presentations will expose students to current trends in and applications of biotechnology.
 Students will conduct their own research based on these presentations.
 Use of primary sources, data collection techniques, and ethical conduct of research will be emphasized.

 The student will pursue a research project that makes a scholarly contribution to existing knowledge and practice in the field of data analytics as it is applied to the Life Sciences.
 The student will write a formal thesis that documents the conduct, results, and conclusions of his or her project.
 Upon successful completion of the thesis, the student will submit the paper for review by a thesis committee consisting of faculty in the Biology and Computer Science departments, along with possibly additional experts from industry.
 The student will make an oral defense of the work to the thesis committee.
-Prerequisite: 02-510 and a minimum of 24 hours earned in the MS-DMA program.
+BIOL 51200 and a minimum of 24 hours earned in the MS Data Science program.